urbic/chirikov/README.md

 symplectic transformation of the phase plane given by formula
 $$(x,y)\mapsto(x+y+\varepsilon\sin x,y+\varepsilon\sin x)$$

 where ε is a small parameter.
-This mappping is correctly restricted to a torus when $x,y\in[-\pi;\pi)$ are taken modulo $2\pi$.
+This mapping is correctly restricted to a torus when $x,y\in[-\pi;\pi)$ are taken modulo $2\pi$.

 For $\varepsilon=0$ the map is linear and only periodic and quasiperiodic orbits are